 People contact me and tell me story after story of spending roughly $3000-$5000 on Hope Restored marriage intensives only to realize their home was no safer as a result.
 In fact, they reported that the abusive spouse took the communication skills they learned, and used them to discover more ways to abuse, manipulate, and control their spouse!
 I have asked abuse victims for proof that they actually attended and was sent a lot of evidence.
 I believe them.

 For the story of one mother who stayed in an abusive marriage and was nearly killed after reading a Focus on the Family newsletter, see p.
 322 of The Life-Saving Divorce.
+This is her video testimony.
 This woman gave me evidence of having attended their marriage intensives three times.
 She is happily divorced today: She and her children are safe at last.
 She loves the Lord, but would never send anyone to a Focus marriage intensive.
 In her opinion, they are unsafe.

 The Bible Doesn't Say "God hates Divorce"—it's not in the Hebrew text